 Any person, including a team member, who is not currently a player.

 A player whose team is in possession of the disc.

 Everything that is not part of the playing field, including the perimeter lines.

 Lines separating the central zone or end zone from the out-of-bounds area.
 They are not part of the playing field.

-To move in any direction while keeping a part of the body in contact with a single point on the playing field, called the pivot point.
+When the thrower moves in any direction while keeping one part of their body in constant contact with a specific point on the ground called the pivot point.

-The point on the playing field where the thrower is required to establish a pivot after a turnover, after the pull, after a time-out, after leaving the central zone, or where a pivot has already been established.
-A thrower may not have established a pivot point if they have not come to a stop and have not pivoted.
+The point on the playing field where the thrower is required to establish a pivot point after a turnover, after the pull, after a time-out, after leaving the central zone, or where a pivot point has already been established.

 The time after the Pull has commenced and prior to the scoring of a goal.
 Play may further stop due to a call, in which case play is restarted with a check.

 The people who are actually participating in the current point of play.